Murray Blackwelder, ’69

 Becky Holloway Johns, ’91

 Becky is the author of God Made Me Washable, a children’s book about how life can get kind of messy.
 A 1991 BU graduate with a degree in elementary education and minors in psychology and special education, Becky was also involved in Zeta Tau Alpha sorority and was a cheerleader.
-Becky and her BU sweetheart, Steve, live in Lenexa, Kansas, and are parents to their daughter, Ryenn, a 2017 BU graduate, and their son, Jace, who is a current BU student on the baseball team.
+Becky and her BU sweetheart, Steve, live in Lenexa, Kansas, and are parents to their daughter, Ryenn, a 2017 BU graduate, and their son, Jace, a 2021 BU graduate.

 Steve Johns, ’91

 Steve graduated in Baker University in 1991 and immediately joined the family business, the Johns Family Team of Keller Williams Realty, the first Keller Williams office in Kansas City.
 Steve was a business major at BU, played football, and was a member of Delta Tau Delta fraternity.
-Steve and his wife, Becky, live in Lenexa, Kansas, and are the parents of Ryenn, who is also a BU grad, and Jace, a current Baker student.
+Steve and his wife, Becky, live in Lenexa, Kansas, and are the parents of Ryenn and Jace, both BU graduates.

 Emilee Merry Kuhn, ’06